 More Information & Registration

 This course is designed primarily for individuals who never had the opportunity to learn structural-wood-design basics in a university-level course, but are involved in design, plan review, construction, and inspection of wood buildings.
 The objectives of this course are a mastery of wood design basics and understanding of the many factors routinely used and required by the 2015 National Design Specification (NDS) for Wood Construction.
 In addition to presenting designs that are consistent with model code provisions, the instructors will discuss "good practice" when it may apply to worked examples.
-Three hours will be devoted to structural testing demonstrations at the Brooks Forest Products Research Center.
+Two hours will be devoted to structural testing demonstrations at the Brooks Forest Products Research Center.

 Issued by Virginia Tech, participants will receive a certificate for 1.5 Continuing Education Units (CEUs) equivalent to 15 hours of instruction.
-The course is approved for continuing education credit required of certificate holders by the Jack A. Proctor Virginia Building Code Academy of the Virginia Department of Housing and Community Development.

 For more specific information on course content, please contact Dr. Frank Woeste at (540) 951-0469, or e-mail: email@example.com